the space beneath every thought.

 silence is active, not passive

-silence is not the absence of sound. it is the practice of staying anchored in the midst of noise. a solid rock in the stream of life — unmoved not because it resists, but because it is grounded.
+silence is not the absence of sound. it is what is found when the mind is still — even in the midst of noise. a rock in a stream, unmoved not because it resists, but because it is grounded.

 this is not new knowledge.